-Another wonderful eco retreat is found deep in the Makasutu Forest and that is the lovely luxury Mandina Lodges.
-I was lucky enough to stay here for the first time just last month.
+Another wonderful eco-retreat is found deep in the Makasutu Forest and that is the lovely luxury Mandina Lodges.
+I was lucky enough to stay here for three times including on honeymoon.
+This is not only one of the best Gambia hotels, but it is also quite possibly my favourite place on earth.
 Waking up looking out over the river from my four-poster bed on a floating lodge and listening to the forest awake was a magical moment that I will never forget.
 You can read all about it and the great time I had exploring the forest including meeting the 200 strong troupe of baboons here on ‘Travel With Kat’.

 Mandina is about a 40 minutes’ drive from the airport.

-Wherever you decide to stay, we do of course, all have different preferences – one person’s dream holiday might be another person’s nightmare.
-It is worth doing your homework to find the place that is right for you.
+Wherever you decide to stay, we do, of course, all have different preferences – one person’s dream holiday might be another person’s nightmare.
+It is worth doing your homework to find the best Gambia hotel that is right for you.
 It can make a huge difference as to how you enjoy your visit to The Gambia and even how you perceive the country itself.

 Four things you must pack when visiting The Gambia

 I lost count of the number of times I’ve visited The Gambia a long time ago.
 Here are the four things I never travel to The Gambia without.